DanielSiepmann/website/source/Posts/2017/2017-08-26-typo3-form-custom-finisher-to-crypt-values.rst

    :lines: 1-3,23-

 It's nearly the same as a Fluid ViewHelper.
 We configure options instead of arguments and can provide defaults.
-Then we add new variables to the container, in this case the provider.
+Then we add new variables to the container, in this case the FinisherVariableProvider.

 Register custom finisher
 """"""""""""""""""""""""